 Q: What worked?

 The goals: In January 2020, Jamie Hancock, assistant politics editor at the time, was hired to spearhead the project, starting from scratch.
 She had clearly defined goals to shoot for — launching coverage, newsletters and web hubs for 10 communities; reaching targets for list size, open rate and click-through rate for each newsletter; and hitting targets for page views on the web hubs and digital subscriptions directly sold off the journalism.
 Those goals helped Jamie focus her efforts, and she exceeded all but one of them by the end of the first year (one by 600 percent!), despite the added difficulty of the pandemic.
-In fact, a Facebook grant in the middle of the year allowed us to add five additional communities, for a total of 15; a grant from Google later in the year allowed us to expand our coverage of economic development and transportation in our communities.
+In fact, a Facebook grant, made possible by our participation in the Accelerator program, in the middle of the year allowed us to add five additional communities, for a total of 15; a grant from Google later in the year allowed us to expand our coverage of economic development and transportation in our communities.
 (The original 10 communities were Allen, Arlington, DeSoto, Frisco, Irving, McKinney, Mesquite, Oak Cliff, Plano and Richardson.
 We later added Colleyville, Garland, Grand Prairie, Grapevine and Southlake.)

 The journalism: By the end of the first year, DMN Local had published more than 2,250 articles — real news and information that brought hyperlocal coverage to communities that they otherwise wouldn’t have had.
 That included city-specific weekly updates on COVID-19 guidelines and deaths, inspirational articles about student achievements that got national attention and on-the-pulse stories about local social-media firestorms.
 This initiative helped us increase coverage and readership even as the newsroom’s budget was shrinking.